Jan 1, 2013

 Bacon Cheeseburger Meatloaf Sliders

-These sliders are some of the best things I've had lately.
-Remember when you used to fix yourself a sandwich with leftover meatloaf (on Wonder bread)?
+These little sliders are some of the best things I've had lately.
+Ever fix yourself a sandwich with leftover meatloaf?
 These are even better, because you get the baked-on sauce in every bite, not just on the top.
-Plus, they bake faster than a regular-size meatloaf does, so there's not as much waiting.
-There's a great balance of meatloaf and cheese burger flavors.
+Plus, they bake faster than a regular-size meatloaf does, so there's not as much waiting, and there's a great balance of meatloaf and cheeseburger flavors.

 Besides, meatloaf sliders are just fun. :)